bennyluk/Sienna-Accessibility-Widget/README.md

 ✅ **Adjustable Font Size and Highlighting Text**: Users can easily adjust the font size and highlight text to their liking, making it easier to read content.

+✅ **Bionic Reading**: Allows users to read content faster and more efficiently by highlighting parts of the words.

 ✅ **Color Adjustments, Contrast, Saturation, and Monochrome**: Allows users to customize the color scheme of your website, making it easier for them to read and navigate.

 ✅ **Reading Guide, Stop Animations, and Big Cursor**: Helpful tools like a reading guide, the ability to stop animations, and a big cursor to make browsing your website easier for users with visual impairments.